Mission & History

-Excited about the possibility of bringing a children's museum to Sonoma County, 100 families came together affirm their commitment to the vision.
-These visionaries became CMOSC's Founding Families.
+This same year, CMOSC launched the Founding Family program.
+Excited about the possibility of bringing a children's museum to Sonoma County, more than 100 families came together to affirm their commitment to the vision over the next three years.

-As the result of CMOSC’s influence in Sonoma County, community members and the Children’s Museum team launched an $8.3MM capital campaign to build the permanent museum, which is currently 98% complete to goal.
-The Museum campus is located on 4.2 acres and includes over 7,000 square feet of existing interior space that is currently being remodeled, coupled with 36,000 square feet of outdoor exhibits.
+The Museum campus includes over 7,000 square feet of existing interior space, coupled with 36,000 square feet of outdoor exhibits.
 All exhibits are devoted to science, art or nature, with a specific emphasis in the outdoor exhibit garden on environmental sustainability, water conservation and renewable energies.